akaratkevich/ansible-juniper-lab-jncis-sp-public/README.md

 >"I hear and I forget.
 I see and I remember.
 I do and I understand." – Confucius

+>NOTE:
+>
+>This work is still in progress (but I wanted the use of wi-ki to run through and document the different lab scenarios as I progress through the course)

 These labs are part of my preparation for [JNCIS-SP](https://www.juniper.net/gb/en/training/certification/tracks/service-provider-routing-switching/jncis-sp.html) certification.
-The intention was to create a series of readily available labs, encompassing all conceivable topics related to this exam track, that I was able to replicate in this virtualised environment."
+The intention is to create a series of readily available labs, encompassing all conceivable topics related to this exam track, that I am able to replicate in this virtualised environment."

 The labs are broken down by [exam topics](https://www.juniper.net/gb/en/training/certification/tracks/service-provider-routing-switching/jncis-sp.html)